 The Alabama Department of Public Health on Friday updated its coronavirus risk status rankings for the state’s 67 counties.

-It now has ranked five of the 10 counties that make up North Alabama as Low Risk for coronavirus.
+It now has placed six of the 10 counties that make up North Alabama in the Low Risk for coronavirus ranking.

-Four of the 10 counties are classified as Very High Risk.
+Three of the 10 counties are classified as Moderate Risk.

-DeKalb County is the only North Alabama county ranked as High Risk.
+Franklin County is the only North Alabama county ranked as High Risk.
+Last week, it was ranked as Moderate Risk.

 These are the rankings for the level of risk of people contracting coronavirus in each county.
 They range from Low Risk to Moderate Risk to High Risk to Very High Risk.

-The counties listed as Low Risk this week are: Jackson, Lauderdale, Limestone, Marshall and Morgan.
+The counties listed as Low Risk this week are: Colbert, DeKalb, Jackson Lauderdale, Madison and Morgan counties.